EthanR168/QuackNet/README.md

     Added support for batching, stochastic gradient descent and gradient descent
 - [X] **Convolutional Neural Network**
     Implemented kernels, pooling and dense layers for Convolutional Neural Network
+- [ ] **Benchmark against PyTorch/TensorFlow**
+    Benchmark against popular machine learning framworks on MNIST library
 - [ ] **Skin Lesion detector**
-    use the neural network library to create a model for detecting skin lesions
+    use the neural network library to create a model for detecting skin lesions using HAM10000 for skin lesion images
 - [ ] **Add Adams optimiser**
     Implement the Adam optimiser to improve training performance and convergence
 - [ ] **Additional activation functions**